matthiaskaeding/advent-of-code/README.md

-# Advent of code 2024
+# Advent of code 2024 via Golang

-## Using this to improve Go skills